 - ◾ Starbucks is offering frontline workers and first responders a free tall hot or iced coffee until May 31st.

-- ◾ DoorDash is giving nurses, doctors, and hospital employees 60 days of free Corporate DashPass.
+- ◾ DoorDash offered nurses, doctors, and hospital employees 60 days of free Corporate DashPass.
 DashPass includes $0 delivery and reduced service fees from participating restaurants, plus a safe delivery route and food drop off to the participating hospitals.

 - ◾ Krispy Kreme is giving nurses with valid IDs a dozen free Krispy Kreme donuts every Monday through May 12th.